latentfidelity/oozu/docs/restart.md

 The script now ensures:
 1. Any local `node src/index.js` instances are terminated (forcefully if necessary).
-2. Legacy Python processes such as `python -m oozuarena.app` are stopped.
+2. Legacy Python processes such as `python -m oozuworld.app` are stopped.
 3. It refuses to launch if *any* prior bot process is still running.

 If the script exits with an error about remaining processes, stop those first (or log into the other machine and shut them down) before retrying.